Page Contents

 Specs:

 The Ka-Bar Dozier series is another fantastic budget option that fits just about anyone’s budget.
 The Dozier series is known for its lightweight but durable Zytel handle scales and classic lock back locking mechanism.
-If you’re just getting into the pocket knife game, the Dozier is one that will last a lifetime without breaking the bank.
+If you’re just getting your first knife, then Dozier is a good pocket knife one that will last a lifetime without breaking the bank.

 Key Features: